J-cabin/SATGL/docs/source/get_started/quick_start.rst

 2. Choose a model
 >>>>>>>>>>>>>>>>>>>>

-You can choose a model from our **model** and set the parameter for the model.
+You can choose a model from our :ref:`model-introduction` and set the parameter for the model.
 Here we choose NeuroSAT model and add settings into the neurosat.yaml, like:

 .. code-block:: python